Transformer Compressed Sensing via Global Image Tokens: Method

 \subsection{Network Architecture}

 In order to effectively deploy \ac{ViT} for \ac{CS}-\ac{MRI}, we impose two major architectural considerations.
-Firstly, the \ac{DNN} must allow for transformer encoder blocks to be introduced in a cascaded manner.
+Firstly, \ac{TNN} blocks should be introduced in a cascaded manner.
 Secondly, efficient gradient back-propagation is required given the large number of parameters in \ac{TNN}.
 This study extends on the \ac{DcCNN} as it comprises a relatively simple network architecture that is suitable to these conditions (see Fig.~\ref{fig:dctnn}). \ac{DcCNN} solves the following \ac{CS} optimisation problem,

 where $\mathbf{x}$ is the predicted image, $\mathbf{y}$ is collected discrete Fourier samples, $\mathbf{F}_u$ is the Fourier under-sampling operator, and $f$ regularises the solution.
 When solved analytically, image estimates $\mathbf{\hat{x}}$ are produced by iteratively applying and adapting $f$ during the reconstruction process~\cite{ravishankar_mr_2011}. \ac{DcCNN} instead replaces $f$ with $f_{cnn, \mathbf{\theta}}$, therefore learning an optimal denoising between iterations in a deep manner; $\mathbf{\theta}$ are the \ac{CNN} parameters.
 As has been discussed, \ac{CNN}s suffer from inherent limitations that have been overcome by \ac{TNN}s in various applications.
 We therefore postulate that replacing $f_{cnn,\theta}$ with $f_{tnn,\theta}$ will result in superior image quality, with performance that better scales with available data and total number of parameters.
-Further, our novel \ac{KD} enables a multi-scale \ac{ViT}, where each encoder is able to focus on a particular aspect of denoising.
 Similarly to \ac{DcCNN}, this \ac{DcTNN} features denoising (\ac{TNN}) and \ac{DC} blocks.

 \textbf{TNN Denoiser:} \ac{DcCNN} utilises \ac{CNN} denoiser blocks that feature a number of convolutional layers $n_c$, and filters $n_f$.
 Instead, we employ \ac{TNN} blocks with $n_t$ transformer encoder layers, as-well as an embedding layer $\mathbf{E}$.
 This embedding can either be common between \ac{TNN} layers, or unique for each.
 In this way, arbitrary token embeddings such the proposed \ac{KD} can be utilised for \ac{ViT} (see Fig.~\ref{fig:vit}).
 Our implementation also uses learned positional embeddings.